HomeDing/homeding.github.io/boards/index.md

 {{ imgCard(collections.all, item = '/boards/esp32/devkit') }}

+Using pre-build panels that combine processor, memory and display in a single board.
+There are several Elements available to display information and interact with touch displays.

+{{ imgCard(collections.all, item = '/boards/esp32s3/sc01-plus') }}

 The ESP8266 development board descriptions, hints and more references can be found at <https://arduino-esp8266.readthedocs.io/en/latest/boards.html>.